 Fall or spring semester: 3 credits

-Students in the clinic will learn about issues of access to justice, which the National Center for Access to Justice (NCAJ) defines as “the opportunity to understand the law and obtain its protection.”
+Students learn about issues of access to justice, which the National Center for Access to Justice (NCAJ) defines as “the opportunity to understand the law and obtain its protection.”
 Due to limited resources, many people are forced to represent themselves when they encounter legal problems.
 Students in this clinic will help fill this justice gap by educating people about the legal system, providing them with resources, helping them understand their rights and responsibilities, and allowing them to better represent themselves in a legal situation.

-Autumn 2019 – Civil Legal Services
+Civil Legal Services

 Instruction: This course is a combination of lecture, in-class discussion, skills instruction, and client counseling

-711 License: A 711 license is not required to participate in the Croak Community Legal Clinic
+Number of Students: Up to 6 per semester 711 License: A 711 license is not required to participate in the Croak Community Legal Clinic